metafacture/metafacture-core/README.md

 Visit [http://localhost:8080/](http://localhost:8080/), and paste this into the editor:

 ```
-# FIX is a macro-language for data transformations
+# Fix is a macro-language for data transformations

 # Simple fixes